GeorgeFergie/Cryptolepine_Intercalation_Paper/README.md

 Contains an example CP2K optimisation script used for the optimisations performed in the paper.

 # MD
 Cotains ten .mdp files: four used in the RMSD calculations performed in the paper: Min_Energy, Equil_Temperature and Equil_Pressure were used to prepare the system before MD.mdp was used to run and produce the results.
 Four, labled with the ending '_FEP' were used to run the FEP calculations.
 Two are used in the Umbrella Sampling Calculation, 'US' and 'MD_Steered', used to run the Umbrella sampling and Steered MD respectfully.
-These are scripts for their specific structure and different structures contained minor changes in the .mdp files
+These are scripts for their specific structure and different structures contained minor changes in the .mdp files.

+Finally it contains two forcefield files: "CRYC.itp" and "charmm36.itp".
+These are used to provide the MD parameters for Cryptolepine in our MD simulations.

 # MD Structures
 Contains two folders; FEP and RMSD+US.
 These are the input structures for the respective calculations.
 FEP contains a salt concentration and was based on the RMSD+US structures.